ajdlm/liri-node-app/README.md

 ## Author

-Antonio de las Morenas -- planned and wrote all of the code in liri.js
+Antonio de las Morenas -- planned and wrote the code in liri.js